-Social interaction of sorts and routine will be important.
-We need to take care of vulnerable people in particular.
-That’s why Chronicle has created the Life Story Quest to help make life in isolation a little more bearable!
+We need to take care of vulnerable people - that’s why Chronicle has created the Life Story Quest to help make life in isolation a little more bearable!
 We believe in social distancing, not social isolation.

 The idea of joining our Life Story Quest is to encourage social interaction between friends, family and other 'life questers' either by email or phone, and to achieve something positive as an outcome.
 Sharing life stories is a positive activity that supports mental health and well-being.
-With kids off school, this also provides an opportunity for learning and an intergenerational activity too.
+For kids, this also provides an opportunity for learning and an intergenerational activity too.
 At the end of the Quest, you will have created a life story that can be preserved and enjoyed in the future.

 We are being encouraged to contact older people, but often it can be difficult to know how to start a conversation – especially if you are speaking every day.
 Many of life’s pleasures that we often chat about will be on-hold and the danger is we feel we have nothing to say, or we just talk about the news, and that is unlikely to be positive, at least for a while.